Breakout Convention Policies

 - No attendee may sleep in the hallways or convention space.
 This includes the hall being provided for all-night gaming.

-- The legal drinking age in Ontario is 19.
-No alcohol may be consumed in the convention space.
+- No alcohol may be consumed in the convention space.
 No food and drink other than that which is purchased from the hotel may be consumed in the convention space.

 - Action will be taken in the case of attendees who violate hotel rules for use of guest rooms.
 Violations include, but are not limited to: